Smart-Safety-Ocean/HAAR_DeepModel/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Open Source CCTV based AI algorithm where it detects the abnormal behaviors of passengers on the ship to predict the possible accidents and warn the on board sailors.
-And when the CCTV catches the actual accidents the algorithm will alert the incidents and the current accident location to near by Coast Guards in real time in order to increase the rescue rate for the fallen pessengers
+Open Source CCTV based AI algorithm which detects the abnormal behaviors of passengers on the ship to predict the possible accidents and warn the on board sailors.
+When the CCTV catches the actual accidents the algorithm will alert the incidents and the current accident location to near by coast guards in real time in order to increase the rescue rate for the fallen pessengers

 <!--Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`-->